-The new version of the elegant Ebel X-1 ladies watch comes in the same glossy black ceramic body, but now features whole 71 diamonds adorning its bezel, setting crown and, of course, the signature galvanic black dial.
+The new version of the elegant Ebel X-1 (ref.
+1216156) ladies watch comes in the same glossy black ceramic body as previous iterations, but now features whole 71 diamonds adorning its bezel, setting crown and, of course, the signature galvanic black dial.
 Almost twice as expensive as the version that is not decorated with precious stones, the new wristwatch still looks worth every extra penny that the Swiss-based brand asks for it.

 Since Chanel has introduced its “iconic” J12 series more than a decade ago, almost any serious watchmaking brand introduced its own collection of watches with ceramic bodies.
 While some managed to create their own design, others (like, say, TAG Heuer with its gorgeous Formula 1 Lady Steel & Ceramic Pavee) simply decided to play the “me too” game.

 Regrettably, the Ebel X-1 is one of the latter breed.
 Although all parts of the new watch are radically different from the aforementioned J12 (in fact, the flowing curves and elegantly shaped planes of the body are more in line with Ebel’s own Classic collection), the watch itself certainly looks like it was inspired by the Chanel’s famous gadget.

 Well, that’s not really a bad thing since there are lots of people who want a similarly styled watch, but with a different logo on it.

 Designed with ladies in mind, the new watch is adorned with lots of diamonds.
 While fifteen tiny stones decorate the timekeeper’s small setting crown, eight more diamonds adorn the matt black face making the bold Arabic numerals at 4, 8 and 12 o’clock look not too large, after all.